 - For ideas on exercise options check out our exercise resources and specific exercises for healthy joints.

 - You can get more inspiration on ways to get moving around the house from the We are Undefeatable website.
 They have ideas ranging from chair exercises, yoga to dancing in your kitchen.

 - Let’s Move is our online programme for people who want more movement in their lives.
 Sign up today, and we’ll be there to support you every step of the way.

 Eat a healthy, balanced diet

-When you’re stuck at home and your routine is potentially different to usual, it’s easy to find yourself snacking during the day or missing meals, whilst exercising less.
+When you’re at home, it can be easy to find yourself snacking during the day or missing meals, whilst exercising less.
 But we know that keeping a healthy diet and weight can be important for your musculoskeletal health.